cariboufute/locale-route/readme.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-LocaleRoute is a package to make testable localized routes with Laravel 5.
+**LocaleRoute** is a package to make testable localized routes with Laravel 5.
 It comes from the need to have localized routes that are fully testable.

 LocaleRoute has a syntax close to the original Laravel routing methods, so the installation and learning curve should be quite easy.

+For an example of LocaleRoute implementation, please check my [locale-route-example repo](https://github.com/cariboufute/locale-route-example).

 **This package is now on alpha stage.
 It should be functional.
 Please check it but test it throughoutly before using it in production.**